Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Modifying and given by Assumption

-Throughout Sections \ref{jac_comp} and \ref{diffeo_ext}, we have studied tools which enable us to fulfill conditions P1 and P2 of Proposition \ref{theo_WithoutInversion}.
-However, they need conditions on the dimensions or on the domain of injectivity $\Ouvt$ which are not always satisfied : contractibility for Jacobian extension and diffeomorphism extension, limited number of pairs $(m,n)$ for the $\tilde P[m,n]$ problem, etc. Expressed in terms of our initial problem, these conditions are limitations on the data $f$, $h$ and $\ohi$ we considered.
-In the following, we show by means of examples that, in some cases, these data can me modified in such a way that our various tools apply and give a satisfactory solution.
+~ \\ The sufficient conditions, given in Sections \ref{jac_comp} and \ref{diffeo_ext}, to solve Problem \ref{defP1} and Problem \ref{defP2} in order to fulfill the requirements of Proposition \ref{prop_CSobsWithoutInversion}, impose conditions on the dimensions or on the domain of injectivity $\Ouvt$ which are not always satisfied : contractibility for Jacobian complementation \jacobcomplet and diffeomorphism extension, limited number of pairs $(m,n)$ for the $\tilde P[m,n]$ problem, etc. Expressed in terms of our initial problem, these conditions are limitations on the data $f$, $h$ and $\ohi$ that we considered.
+In the following, we show by means of examples that, in some cases, these data can be modified in such a way that our various tools apply and give a satisfactory solution.
 Such modifications are possible since we restrict our attention to system solutions which remain in $\OuvEx$.
 Therefore we can modify arbitrarily the data $f$, $h$ and $\ohi$ outside this set.
-For example we can add arbitrary ``fictitious'' components to the measured output $y$ as long as they are constant on $\OuvEx$.
+For example we can add arbitrary ``fictitious'' components to the measured output $y$ as long as their value is known on $\OuvEx$.